microsoft/WindowsAppSDK-Samples/Samples/Widgets/README.md

 ---
 # Windows Widgets samples

-These samples demonstrate how to author Windows Widgets with WindowsAppSDK.
+These samples demonstrate how to author Windows Widgets with the Windows App SDK.

 ## Prerequisites